 - The attached signed letter from the assigned VA case manager stating that the veteran is currently in the HUD/VASH program (When you click the link, the file will automatically download to your computer)

-Once you have all of your documentation ready to upload, please click the link below to submit your application:
+Once you have all of your documentation ready to upload, you will be ready to begin the registration process.
+Registration opens on September 20, 2021.

 4. What documents are required for registration?